bonezone2001/raid-overlay/README.md

 `Note:` Most of the remaining steps can now be done inside the overlay under the settings window.

 3. Modify the `settings.json` with your desired settings.
-MAKE SURE to fill out the `player_name` field with your in-game character name.
+MAKE SURE to fill out the `player_name` field with your in-game character name (without realm.
+E.g OrcLover).

 4. Enter the player list in the order you wish to use for your raid team.
 (For Echo of Neltharion)